SarahSaadain/aDNA_Project_Data/TE_Analysis/Notes.md

 To check matches accross individuals, I want to compare all gaps with each other.

+## Step 1: Combine gaps from all individuals into a big fasta file

-Run [run_combine_gaps_fasta_per_species.py](run_combine_gaps_fasta_per_species.py) to collect all gaps fasta files and combine them by species.
+Run [run_combine_gaps_fasta_per_species.py](run_combine_gaps_fasta_per_species.py) to collect **all gaps** fasta files (`file-GD.fasta` from individuals) and combine them by species.
 During combining the individual ID/name is added to the sequence header.

+## Step 2: Run the gaps with GD to get clusters

-Modified GD to start with analyzing the gaps fasta file: [genomedelta_main_gaps_analysis.sh](../GenomeDelta/genomedelta_main_gaps_analysis.sh)
+Modified GD to start with analyzing the gaps fasta file (no bam processing ...
+Makes consensus sequences of all found clusters across all individuals of the same species.
+Directly start with blast, then MSA, building clusters, consensus of cluster, ...): [genomedelta_main_gaps_analysis.sh](../GenomeDelta/genomedelta_main_gaps_analysis.sh)

-This creates in GenomeDeltaResults a <species> folder.
+This creates in GenomeDeltaResults a `<species>` (e.g. `Dsim`) folder (original runs create individuals as folders -> e.g. `Dsim01`).

-Run it with combined reads to get clusters across all individuals:
+Run it with combined reads (created by [run_combine_gaps_fasta_per_species.py](run_combine_gaps_fasta_per_species.py)) and provide them via new parameter `--gap_fasta` to get clusters across all individuals.
+It will do the same as GD, but in this case we provide the gaps fasta file ourselves.
+Since we give our own gap sequences, we dont need bam and ref genome files (used before to determine gaps).

 ```bash
 nohup bash /mnt/data5/sarah/GenomeDelta/linux/main_gaps_analysis.sh --gap_fasta /mnt/data5/sarah/TE_Analysis/GenomeDeltaResult/Dfun/Dfun_combined_gaps.fasta --of /mnt/data5/sarah/TE_Analysis/GenomeDeltaResult/Dfun --prefix Dfun  > /mnt/data5/sarah/TE_Analysis/GenomeDeltaResult/Dfun/genomedelta.nohup.out 2>&1 &

 nohup bash /mnt/data5/sarah/GenomeDelta/linux/main_gaps_analysis.sh --gap_fasta /mnt/data5/sarah/TE_Analysis/GenomeDeltaResult/Dimm/Dimm_combined_gaps.fasta --of /mnt/data5/sarah/TE_Analysis/GenomeDeltaResult/Dimm --prefix Dimm  > /mnt/data5/sarah/TE_Analysis/GenomeDeltaResult/Dimm/genomedelta.nohup.out 2>&1 &